abferris/data-structures-and-algorithms/graphs/graphbase/README.md

 ![Graph notes for getNodes, GetNeighbors and size](./graphs2.jpg)

 ### Tests:
- Graph function
+#### Matrix Representational Graph function
     ✓ will create a graph (6ms)
-  Graph`s addNode function
+  Graphs addNode function
     ✓ will add a node to an empty graph (1ms)
-    ✓ will add a node with a name to a not-empty graph (1ms) ✓ will name and add a node if no name is specified Graph`s addEdge function
+    ✓ will add a node with a name to a not-empty graph (1ms)
+    ✓ will name and add a node if no name is specified
+  Graphs addEdge function
     ✓ will add an edge with a weight (1ms)
     ✓ will add an edge without a weight (1ms)
-    ✓ will return null trying to add an impossible edge Graph`s getNodes function
+    ✓ will return null trying to add an impossible edge
+  Graphs getNodes function
     ✓ will return the nodes  (1ms)
-  Graph`s getNeighbors function
+  Graphs getNeighbors function
-    ✓ will return an array of connections for a valid input ✓ will return null for an invalid input (1ms) Graph`s size function
+    ✓ will return an array of connections for a valid input
+    ✓ will return null for an invalid input (1ms)
+  Graphs size function
-    ✓ will return a graph`s size
+    ✓ will return a graphs size

+#### List Representational Graph Testing:
+  Graph function
+    ✓ will create a graph (9ms)
+  Graphs addNode function
+    ✓ will add a node to an empty graph (3ms)
+    ✓ will add a node with a name to a not-empty graph (1ms)
+    ✓ will return null if no name is specified (1ms)
+  Graphs addEdge function
+    ✓ will add an edge with a weight (2ms)
+    ✓ will add a second edge with a weight (1ms)
+    ✓ will add an edge without a weight (1ms)
+    ✓ will return null trying to add an impossible edge
+  Graphs getNodes function
+    ✓ will return the nodes  (1ms)
+  Graphs getNeighbors function
+    ✓ will return an array of connections for a valid input (1ms)
+    ✓ will return null for an invalid input (1ms)
+  Graph`s size function